Writing your proposal

 The Grant Development College is an internal review process to support the development of AHRC Standard Grant and Leverhulme Trust Research Project Grant applications, with the aim of improving their chances of success.
 All grants led by Reading to be submitted to these schemes must go through the Grant Development College before submission.

 Applicants should first submit a Stage 1 application, which is read by a reviewer outside the PI's discipline and someone within their department.
-Research Division Leads, alongside the Research Development Manager and the Heritage & Creativity Research Dean will compile feedback for the applicant within 4-6 weeks of submission.
+Research Division Leads, alongside the Research Development Manager and the Research Dean will compile feedback for the applicant within 4-6 weeks of submission.
 Leverhulme RPG outline applications can then be submitted to the funder.
-For AHRC standard grants, the Case for Support is reviewed in Stage 2 of this process, taking impact into account.
+For AHRC standard grants, the Case for Support is reviewed in Stage 2, taking impact into account.

 If you wish to submit a Stage 1 application, please discuss with your Research Development Manager, then use the relevant template below and submit in time for an upcoming deadline: